lightt/ficture-apidocs/source/rest/event.rst

      are 100% sure that your requests will NEVER be retried.
 Event creation privliges may be revoked if your application creates duplicate Events in the system frequently.

+Pending
+#######

+.. http:method:: GET events/pending.{format}

+   :arg format: The desired data format.

+   Returns a list of stubs similar to what you get back when creating an event.
+Only Event references that are pending, that is, they were submitted with ``publish=0`` and have not yet been published, will show up in this list.

 Updating
 ########